vyos/vyos-documentation/docs/ch08-nat.rst

       }
   }

-Note that if forwarding traffic to a different port than it is arriving on, you may also configure the translation port using `set nat destination rule [n] translation port`.
+.. note:: If forwarding traffic to a different port than it is arriving on, you may also configure the translation port using `set nat destination rule [n] translation port`.

 This establishes our Port Forward rule, but if we created a firewall policy it will likely block the traffic.